 Like most expressway systems if you take the wrong ramp you likely will have to ride 10 km before you can exit then return back to the junction to take the right one so if in any doubt at junctions try to pull over and make sure rather than taking a guess, but because the flyovers might veer off to the left then go over or under to the right it can be hard to know so stop where you can see the signs for the towns/cities the junction goes to if possible, here is where a GPS with junction view graphics pays for itself.

 The Nexco network has the most amazing parking areas (service areas/rest areas) of any highway network I have even been on.
-There are two types, the basic rest area with toilet and vending machines just for call of nature stop and the full Monty parking areas that can have a huge range of facilities including hot showers, massage chairs, quiet zones for a sleep, laundry, dog walking park, children’s activity centre, cafes, bakeries and full restaurants.
+There are two types, the basic rest area with toilet and vending machines just for call of nature stop and the full Monty parking areas that can have a huge range of facilities including hot showers, massage chairs, quiet zones for a sleep, coin laundry, dog walking park, children’s activity centre, cafes, bakeries and full restaurants.
 Some now have a Starbucks or specialised stores selling fashion, even motorcycle accessories.
 A few remain that are old and underutilized but many are quite fabulous places to stop for a rest and have dedicated under cover motorcycle parking.
 You can check facilities at the Nexco site.
-The Japanese GPS’s give details of the facilities at each stop ahead but alas the only rider option for user defined routes is the Garmin GPS which offers rudimentary road guidance.
+The Japanese GPS’s give details of the facilities at each stop ahead but alas the Garmin GPS offers rudimentary road guidance.

 All the expressway signs are dual language actually I found some that were not at major junctions on my last ride and had no idea which lane to take at the split haha – away from the expressway most intersection signs now are dual language until you get well off the beaten track.
 But if you are not familiar with the towns in-route to your final destination then this may not be much help and so a good GPS earns its keep in Japan.